isaacnmm/pestpolicy-hugo2XX/content/posts/does-coconut-oil-kill-fleas/index.md

 Coconut oil, particularly virgin coconut oil, will be safe to apply on your cat's or dog's fur or skin.
 The brand lacks ingredients that would strain the pet's immune system.
 - Its[antimicrobial properties](https://nextgendog.com/wp-content/uploads/2016/03/34-ECTOPARASITICIDAL-EFFECT-OF-VIRGIN-COCONUT-Cocos-nucifera-OIL-SHAMPOO-IN-DOGS.pdf)hinder the infection of cats and dogs by ectoparasites like mange mites, fleas, and ticks.
 - Further, it'll kill pests that are already on your pet - besides[fungi, viruses, and bacteria](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC444260/).
-But why�coconut oil compared to flea spray for the yard?
+But whycoconut oil compared to flea spray for the yard?
 Well, coconut oil is safe to apply directly on your pet's skin - it won't cause seizures, vomiting, or skin irritations.
 Coconut oil has ingredients such as fatty acids that allow it to work as a